umeshnmenon/biobert_ner/README.md

 # BioBert NER

 This package helps to do NER using BioBERT (or any BERT model).
-There wasn't many packages available to use the BERT models in your module as an api.
+There wasn't any package available to use the BERT models in your module as an api.
 This is a quick fix work.
 What I meant by is that I have used the same set of files that are provided by the BioBert [repo](https://github.com/dmis-lab/biobert) and just added a facade to it.
 I could have avoided the use of storing to temp files and reading it again for processing by just keeping them in memory but my need was to quickly test the BioBERT model so am